jaideep-seth/GSoC19_POW_BTC1/README.md

 # GSoC 19 POW BitTorrent Client (1):

 A BitTorrent Client to create, seed and download from .torrent files.
-Coupled with Data Integrity and Authenticity checks!
+This Framework has built in Data Integrity checks and utilizes Google Drives to View, Download and Upload desired .torrent files!

 ## Getting Started

-This will guide you through setting up this BitTorrent client, this repository is split into 2 parts:
+This will guide you through setting up this BitTorrent client Framework, this repository is split into 2 parts: [All functionality via Command Line Interface]

 #### 1) Uploading:
-This involves generating the Message Digest for Data integrity, creating .torrents and seeding the contents to other BitTorrent peers.
+This involves generating the Message Digest for Data integrity checks, creating .torrents and seeding the contents to other BitTorrent peers.
+The .torrents are then posted to Google Drives from where they can be searched/accessed based on descriptions by independent researchers.

 #### 2) Downloading:
-This involves selecting .torrent files, downloading the contents from peers into local machine and running Data Integrity checks.
+This involves selecting .torrent files contained within Google Drive, Downloading the contents from peers into local machine and running Data Integrity checks.

 ## Set it up!